pingcap/tispark/docs/datasource_api_userguide.md

 * if no same primary key or unique index exists, data will be inserted.

 If `replace` is false, then
-* if primary key or unique index exists in db, data having conflicts expects an expection.
+* if primary key or unique index exists in db, data having conflicts expects an exception.
 * if no same primary key or unique index exists, data will be inserted.

 ## Using the Spark Connector With Extensions Enabled